dotnet/project-system/README.md

 - Hostable outside of Visual Studio

 ## What is a project system?
 A project system sits between a project file on disk (for example, .csproj and .vbproj) and various Visual Studio features including, but not limited to, Solution Explorer, designers, the debugger, language services, build and deployment.
-Features that interact with files contained in a project file, almost always do it through the project system.
+Almost all interaction that occurs with files contained in a project file, happens through the project system.

 The C# and Visual Basic project system adds C# and Visual Basic language support to CPS via [Roslyn](http://github.com/dotnet/roslyn).